If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Grealish won September’s Premier League player of the month award and if he maintains this form then he will hope to make an England squad before 2025 is out.

-Elsewhere, Reece James is expected to resolve Tuchel’s right-back issue, provided he remains healthy.
-Jude Bellingham’s role as a number 10 seemed secure prior to this season, but Aston Villa’s Morgan Rogers and Nottingham Forest’s Morgan Gibbs-White will contend for his backup spot.
-The question remains: how will Palmer and Foden integrate into the broader team strategy?
+Elsewhere, Reece James should solve Tuchel’s right back conundrum, if he stays fit.
+Jude Bellingham’s position in the number 10 appeared safe before this season, but Aston Villa’s Morgan Rogers and Nottingham Forest’s Morgan Gibbs-White will be battling to be his understudy.
+And where do Palmer and Foden fit into the overall mix?

 Elliot Anderson currently looks best placed to partner Declan Rice in midfield, beating competition from the likes of Jordan Henderson and Adam Wharton.